S.A.L.T. Lab Lessons: One of the Best Things to Do in Puglia? Make Pasta

 7. Bake in the oven for about 15 minutes.

-Onboard Silversea’s Silver Moon and Silver Dawn (and soon to debut on Silver Nova) Silversea’s S.A.L.T., which stands for Sea and Land Taste, is an innovative new program celebrating the culinary arts of our destinations.
-There are four pillars to S.A.L.T.
-At S.A.L.T.
-Kitchen, a restaurant dedicated to showcasing food and wine from the region in which the ship is traveling, the regional menu offers daily-changing options based on the port of the day.
+There are four pillars to S.A.L.T., and the first three are offered on board.
+S.A.L.T.
+Kitchen is a restaurant dedicated to showcasing food and wine from the region in which the ship is traveling; the regional menu offers changing options based on the port of the day.
 In S.A.L.T.
-Lab, guests enjoy the challenge of cooking regional dishes.
-S.A.L.T.
-Bar celebrates cocktails made with local ingredients.
-All aim to bring the experience of life onshore onto Silver Moon.
+Lab, guests enjoy the challenge of cooking regional dishes, and S.A.L.T.
+Bar offers cocktails made with local ingredients.
 The S.A.L.T.
-Experiences program moves in the opposite direction.
+Experiences, meanwhile, move in the opposite direction.
 This exclusive-to-Silversea series of shore excursions, hand-curated by local experts in the worlds of cuisine and wine, offer personal connections to the places we visit.